dojo/docs/dojo/data/ItemFileWriteStore.rst

 Query Syntax
 ============

-The query syntax for ItemFileWriteStore is identical to the query syntax of ItemFileReadStore so see that `section <dojo/data/ItemFileReadStore>`_  for more information.
+The query syntax for ItemFileWriteStore is identical to the query syntax of ItemFileReadStore so see that :ref:`section <dojo/data/ItemFileReadStore>`  for more information.

 =============
 The Write API